GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab8/README.md

 It should be available on all manager machines: node-5,node-6 and node-7.<br>
 On node-8 you should'nt be able to use Web Management Console (Web UI) as it is a machine without XAP Manager.<br>

-If you see the following lab has been completed successfully by you :-)<br>
+If you see the following, lab has been completed successfully by you :-)<br>

 ![Screenshot](./Pictures/Picture3.png)